fanweng/cpp-programming/knowledge-base/concepts/README.md

 Compile time polymorphism / Early binding / Static binding: function overloading, operator overloading

+#### Implementation

+The compiler will not hardcode the method call, it will compile a lookup table to retrieve the function by offsetting to the correct address of the object.

 #### Runtime Polymorphism

 It is achieved by using inheritance and virtual functions, and it is called by Base class pointer/reference.